xiaweijie1996/xiaweijie1996.github.io/About me.md

 title: About me
 feature_text: |
   ## My story
-  A reseacher, a traveler and reader
+  I could be a reseacher, a traveler and a reader
 feature_image: "https://picsum.photos/2560/600?image=873"
 excerpt: ""
 aside: true